RaspberryPi-LTSP/RaspberryPi-LTSP-Documentation/support.md

 ##Email
 The simple one.
 I will try and reply within a week (although is usually more like an hour).
 If I don't reply within a week, email me again!

-Address is support at pi dash ltsp dot net
+Email address is  *support at pi-ltsp dot net*

 ##IRC
 If you want instant help, I sit on freenode IRC in the #ltsp channel quite a lot and you can drop me a private message.